brianspiering/quotes_from_others/README.md

 "A little bit of slope makes up for a lot of y-intercept."
 — John Ousterhout

+"Little and often over the long haul."
+— Dan John

 "I'm here to help - if my help's not appreciated then lotsa luck, gentlemen."
 — The Wolf from Pulp Fiction